kristofa/kristofa.github.io/_posts/2024-06-01-basic-readonly-sharing-obsidian-notes.md

 Next I make sure the application gets executed at login by adding the application to Preferences -> User & Groups -> Login Items.

-I replicated this process for my parter's account but with different shells script content obviously.
+I replicated this process for my parter's account but with a different shell script content obviously.

-*Important prerequisite:* All files so also images that might be included in the notes need to be part of the directory or underlying directories that we sync.
+*Important prerequisite:* Because we sync one parent directory all files the files that are linked from the notes like images need to be part of the directory or underlying directories that we sync.
 So make sure you configure Obsidian -> Preferences... -> Files and links -> "Default location for new attachments" to be either "in subfolder under current folder" or "Same folder as current file".

 ## Conclusion, limitations and risks